Domaine de la Janasse - IGP Principauté d'Orange Terre de Bussière 2020

 based on 19 reviews

 Crafted from a striking blend of grape varieties, Terre d’Argile expresses itself with intensity through notes of black cherry, blackberry, and black plum, spiced and earthy, combined with hints of animal and mineral notes.
-All these elements come together to create a rich, full-bodied, and deep palate with a silky, dense—almost thick—texture that envelops a solid structure of tight, particularly powerful tannins.
+All these elements come together to create a rich, full-bodied, and deep palate with a silky, dense—almost thick—texture that envelops a solid framework of tight, particularly powerful tannins.
 Slightly oaky and peppery on the long, consistent finish.
-A sunny, rich, and warm wine intended for slow-cooked dishes, such as veal kidneys in red wine sauce, paired with freshly picked wild mushrooms and buttered celery purée.
+A sunny, rich, and warm wine, perfect for slow-cooked dishes such as veal kidneys in red wine sauce, paired with freshly picked wild mushrooms and buttered celery purée.
 Rating = 3.9.

 See all reviews from this customer